On the road to the Tōkaidō

 The originality of the layout of Okabe (21st station) resides the constricted frame on the path that runs along a stream between the two green slopes of the mountain.
 These form an obstacle to the view and define the inclination of the path on which travelers and peasants walk painfully.

-The change of horses and porters to Fujieda (22st station) is the central theme of this print, in which a discontented samurai, undoubtedly impatient, dressed in black and wearing a hat, observes the agitation of the porters and the disorganized scene unfolding before his eyes.
-In a diagonal layout, covered with picturesque details and with a hint of humor, Hiroshige manages to restore the mood and mood of his characters.
+The change of horses and porters to Fujieda (22st station) is the central theme of this print in which a disgruntled and no doubt impatient samurai, dressed in black and wearing a hat, observes the restlessness of the carriers and the disorganized scene unfolding before his eyes.
+In a diagonal layout, crisscrossed with picturesque details and with a touch of humor, Hiroshige manages to recreate the atmosphere and the mood of his characters.

 Throughout the series, the artist alternates points of view, privileging the "bird's eye view" for crossing the Oi River for Shimada and Kanaya prints (23st and 24st stations) in which the landscape seems seen from the sky and the characters are reduced to tiny silhouettes.
 To cross the Oi River, the largest river in Tokaido, it was sometimes necessary to wait for the recession for several days, or even weeks.
 This misadventure happened to the famous poet Bashô who made it a poem.

-In Nissaka (25st station), at the foot of Sayo Mountain, five travelers gaze at a huge stone called "the stone that cries at night", referring to a legend that a pregnant woman was murdered there by robbers and her child rescued by Kannon.
-As an adult, he would have avenged his mother whose specter would have allowed him to find the criminals.
+Dance Nissaka (25st station), at the foot of Sayo mountain, five travelers contemplate a huge stone called "the stone that weeps at night", referring to a legend according to which a pregnant woman was murdered there by robbers and her child rescued by Kannon.
+As an adult, he would have avenged his mother whose specter would have enabled him to find the criminals.

-Hiroshige chooses a composition centered for Hamamatsu, winter scene (29st station): at the foot of a cedar tree which crosses the middle part of the work, travelers and peasants try to warm up and dry themselves around a wood fire, while smoking their pipes.
-Beyond, the slightly snowy landscape is crossed by pines sometimes called "roaring pines" because of the plaintive noise produced by the wind in their foliage, while in the distance appears the small silhouette of the castle of Hamamatsu that Tokugawa Ieyasu had built in the plain.
+Hiroshige chooses a composition centered for Hamamatsu, winter scene (29st station): at the foot of a cedar that crosses the middle part of the work, travelers and peasants try to warm up and dry off around a wood fire, while smoking their pipes.
+Beyond, the slightly snow-covered landscape is crossed by pines sometimes called "bellowing pines" because of the plaintive noise produced by the wind in their foliage, while in the distance appears the small silhouette of Hamamatsu castle that Tokugawa Ieyasu had built. in the plain.